Most Data Architects Work in 2D.

 AI & Automation Governance Playbook

-Governs every AI component, autonomous agent, and automation pipeline.
-Three invariants: deterministic first, AI second; every AI component has a human review gate; every AI agent defines its action scope.
-Six rules fire automatically against AI systems.
+Deterministic first, AI second.
+Every AI component has a human review gate.
+Every AI agent defines its action scope.
+Six rules fire against AI systems.

 Human review gatesDrift monitoringAudit loggingRollback capability